t-acheson/project2-fomo/README.md

 # NYC FOMO - Community Engagement & Busyness Prediction

 **NYC FOMO** is a web application designed to predict the busyness of areas in New York City (NYC) and enhance community interaction by helping users find and participate in local events.
-Built for the COMP47360 Research Practicum, the application evolved from identifying potential sites for pop-up retail stores to focusing on community engagement and social interaction.
+Built for the COMP47360 Research Practicum, the application focuses on community engagement and social interaction.

 <img width="1425" alt="image" src="https://github.com/user-attachments/assets/5bceac0f-1c43-4c7a-bb34-e208e2e6ccdf">